Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Alignment.md

 We would need a concrete number on the allocation size to move forward with these ideas.
 Austin and Will are probably the directive agencies for this.

+---

+Tomorrow is the first validator ecosystem resiliance twitter space; the aim here is an educated voting constituency as they sign off on network/community pool spends.
+W